 Man's best friend is not always the most helpful garden companion, but a little careful planning can minimise the damage.
 Does your dog wear a trail as he runs the perimeter, or frequently crush the flowers on a narrow garden path?
 Simple steps, like keeping pots out of the play zone and planting weeping trees (with flexible branches that can be pushed out of the way without breaking) will help.

 A digging dog is the bane of many gardeners.
-“The best way to minimise digging damage to the yard is to train your pet to have good garden behaviour,” says Leigh Davidson.
+“The best way to minimise digging damage to the yard is to train your pet to have good garden behaviour,” says Dr Davidson.
 “Avoid punishment and focus on redirecting the behaviour when you see it, such as getting your dog to sit, high five, roll over or play fetch to distract from the action of digging.”
-You also need to understand why your dog is creating a mess – is he digging because he is bored, lonely or anxious?
+You also need to understand why your dog is creating a mess – are they digging because they are bored, lonely or anxious?
 To discourage digging, use hidden treats and toys to direct your dog to a sandpit, or hide food around the garden for pets to find.
-“Sniffing is great exercise and entertainment for dogs,” says Leigh.
+“Sniffing is great exercise and entertainment for dogs,” says Dr Davidson.
 “When leaving dogs for the day, keep them entertained by measuring out a portion of their daily food allowance and sprinkle this around the garden.”

 To keep your hungry bunny or guinea pig out of your vegie or flower bed, look at using pots, hanging baskets or raised beds made of planks of chemical-free, untreated pine or scrap wood.
 To section off the garden that needs protecting, you can also try using railway sleepers, rocks, fencing, a row of plants or a roll of wire as edgings.
 Digging (and chewing) is a normal and instinctive behaviour for rabbits, so it's best to monitor their play sessions outdoors, allow a designated outdoor area for them to dig, or consider laying down some grass mats to curb the urge.